adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 }
 ```

-Let's take a closer look at this.
-It's a fairly standard "concrete" implementation.
+Let us take a closer look at this implementation.
+The `LoginAsync()` method on
-We implement the interface.
-The `LoginAsync()` method on the client takes the
+the Azure Mobile Apps client object takes the Android context (which is normally
-Android context (which is basically the main window) and a provider - you can
+the main window) and a provider - we can pick any of "facebook", "google",
-pick any of "facebook", "google", "microsoftaccount", "twitter" or "aad" since
+"microsoftaccount", "twitter" or "aad" since we have defined all of them in the
-we have defined all of them in the Azure Portal configuration for our app
+Azure Portal configuration for our app service.
+The clever piece is the
-service.
-The clever piece is the `Xamarin.Forms.Dependency` call at the top -
+`Xamarin.Forms.Dependency` call at the top - that registers the class as a
-that registers the class as a platform service so we can access it through the
+platform service so we can access it through the Xamarin dependency service.
-dependency service.

 Note that we need an extra initialization routine for Android that must be
 called prior the login provider being called to pass along the main window of
 the app (also known as the context).
 This is done in the `MainActivity.cs` file
 **after** the Xamarin Forms initialization call.
-The dependency service is Note
+The dependency service is not
-set up until after the Xamarin Forms library is initialized, so we won't be
+set up until after the Xamarin Forms library is initialized, so we will not be
-able to get the login provider reference:
+able to get the login provider reference before that point:

 ```csharp
 protected override void OnCreate(Bundle bundle)